IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/projections/README.md

 ## Handling Failures

 It is vitally important that exceptions thrown when processing an event from the change feed is handled properly by the consumer.
-Depending on the criticality of the role your projection builder is playing determines how you need to handle the failure of processing an event.
+Depending on the criticality of the role your projection is playing determines how you need to handle the failure of processing an event.

 ```csharp